cisco/cisco-network-puppet-module/README.md

 * Physical interfaces will be displayed as `ensure => absent` by the `puppet resource` command when they are in a default state.

 ###### `interface`
 Name of the interface on the network element.
+No white space allowed in the name.
 Valid value is a string.

 #### Properties